nicozanf/web2py-pyinstaller/README_win.md

+## Windows binaries

+The windows binaries on https://github.com/nicozanf/web2py-pyinstaller contain Python 3.7.3 64 bit with all the needed modules and the web2py in the specified version.
+You don't need anything else to run them on Windows.
+At least on Windows 7, if you get an error stating that "api-ms-win-crt-runtime-l1-1-0.dll is missing" you have only to install the free and official "Visual C++ Redistributable for Visual Studio" as described in point 7

 ## Full Windows build recipe

 1. get a clean Windows 10 (Windows 10 Professional English build 1809 64 bit, under Virtualbox in my case)
-2. grab and install the official Python program: I've got version 3.7.2, 64 bit  (https://www.python.org/ftp/python/3.7.2/python-3.7.2-amd64.exe ) + select  "add Python 3.7 to PATH" during its setup
+2. grab and install the official Python program: I've got version 3.7.3, 64 bit  (https://www.python.org/ftp/python/3.7.2/python-3.7.2-amd64.exe ) + select  "add Python 3.7 to PATH" during its setup
 3. update tools with
 "python -m pip install --upgrade pip"  --> pip-19.0.3
-"pip install --upgrade setuptools" --> setuptools-40.8.0-py2.py3-none-any.whl
+"pip install --upgrade setuptools" --> setuptools-41.0
 4. download and install python-win32, which is needed for web2py to work with all features enabled (https://github.com/mhammond/pywin32/releases/download/b224/pywin32-224.win-amd64-py3.7.exe)
 5. grab latest web2py source from https://mdipierro.pythonanywhere.com/examples/static/web2py_src.zip (you need at least 2.18.3 for needed changes in gluon\admin.py).
 Unzip it in a dedicated folder, in this example C:\web2py - so that you have C:\web2py\web2py.py inside)
 6. install PyInstaller with: